-Typical citrus aroma that immediately reminds you of lemongrass (sereh).
+Typical citrus aroma that immediately reminds you of lemongrass.
 Mbongô is one of the four local peppers in the famous Nigerian pepper soup nwo-nwo.

-The mbongô grows on a two meter high shrub from the ginger genus, which has rhizomes like many ginger species.
-Just above the ground it forms trumpet-shaped, green flowers that seem to come straight out of the ground.
+The mbongô grows on a two-meter-high shrub from the ginger genus, which, like many ginger-like plants, has rhizomes.
+Just above the ground it produces trumpet-shaped, green flowers that seem to come straight from the ground.
 They quickly fall off to make way for 10 cm large bottle-shaped fruits.

-The fruit pods are filled with dozens of seeds in a jelly-like fluid.
-Once dried, the papery covering conceals an egg-shaped fruit consisting of apparently scaly segments.
-With some light pressure, these disintegrate into 3 mm large, shiny, pale brown seeds.
-Remarkably enough, the intact mbongô has little or no scent, and neither do the seeds.
+The fruit pods are filled with dozens of seeds in a jelly-like liquid.
+Once dried, the papery covering conceals an egg-shaped fruit made up of apparently scaly segments.
+With some light pressure, these fall apart into 3 mm large, shiny, pale brown seeds.
+Curiously enough, the intact mbongô has little or no odor, nor do the seeds.
 The scent is released as soon as you crush or grind the seeds.

 Our mbongô comes from Cameroon, where the spice is used in many famous dishes, such as mbongô tchòbi, fish in black sauce.
-The spice is also used in other West African countries, such as in pepper soup in Nigeria.
+The spice is also used in other West African countries, such as in Nigeria in pepper soup.

-Related spices are the already mentioned corn of paradise (Aframomum melegueta), kororima (Aframomum kororima) and Madagascar cardamom (Aframomum angustifolium).
-The first is quite common, the second not so common, and the third is very rare (unavailable).
+Related spices are the aforementioned grain of paradise (Aframomum melegueta), kororima (Aframomum kororima) and the Madagascar cardamom (Aframomum angustifolium).
+The first is quite common, the second not so, and the third is very rare (not available).

 Smell and taste

-The aroma is determined by a deliciously fresh lemongrass scent (sereh), which disguises the fact that the seeds can be quite peppery.
-In terms of composition, the essential oil in mbongô is in many ways similar to that of cardamom and ginger.
-Some of the flavor and aroma essential oils in mbongô are:
+The aroma is determined by a wonderfully fresh lemongrass scent (sereh), which disguises the fact that the seeds can be quite peppery.
+In terms of composition, the essential oil in mbongô is similar in many ways to that of cardamom and ginger.
+Some of the taste and smell essential oils in mbongô are:

 - citronellol, the scent of sereh

-- afromodial, the unsaturated dialdehyde that causes the sharpness,
+- aphromodial, the unsaturated dialdehyde that causes the pungency,

 - 1,8-cineole, eucalyptol, the refreshing taste of mint